mikulskibartosz/datanatives-carnivorous-plant-on-iot/PITCHME.md

 ![Dead_plant](dead_plant.jpg)

 Note:
 Here is another one.
-This time I had do doubts and no hope.
+This time I had no doubts and no hope.
 The plant was dead.
 All of them were dead.

 ---